carnivuth/labcraft/readme.md

 B --> A
 ```

-some other services are exposed through port forwarding on the router
+Some other services are exposed through port forwarding on the router

 ```mermaid
 flowchart LR